wootfish/eli.sohl.com/drafts/wangs-attack-2.md

             yield m1, m2  # we've got a hit!
 ```

+Pro-tip: After trying a bunch of different options, I'm pretty sure that
-Pro-tip: `random.getrandbits(512).to_bytes(64, 'big')` is just about the fastest
+`random.getrandbits(512).to_bytes(64, 'big')` is just about the fastest way to
-way to get a 512-bit pseudorandom[^1] bytestring in Python.
+get a 64-byte[^2] pseudorandom[^3] bytestring in Python.

+[^2]: Or any other length, not just 64 bytes, naturally.
+For n bytes, precompute `8*n` and use `random.getrandbits(8*n).to_bytes(n, 'big')`.
+My performance tests did not indicate any significant difference between using 'big' or 'little' here, but YMMV.

-[^1]: Not cryptographically secure - but in this case it doesn't have to be!
+[^3]: Not cryptographically secure - but in this case it doesn't have to be!

 Then, all we have to do is run this function and print what it yields.